raspberrypilearning/raspberry-pi-command/en/step_2.md

 Commands are instructions you can type at the terminal on the Raspberry Pi.

 --- task ---
-Open a terminal from the taskbar.
+Open a terminal window from the taskbar.

 ![terminal icon](images/command-terminal.png)

 --- /task ---

+You will see a 'prompt'

 There are lots of commands you can type at the terminal.
 One of them is called `echo` and will type back the text you enter.